AgnitumuS/ubjs/tutorials/reverse_proxy_nginx.md

 }
 ```

-`externalURL` is address of your application for the end-user (address they type in browser)
+`externalURL` is the address of your application for end users (the URL they type in browsers)

 ## Serving static assets by nginx
-UnityBase itself can server a static assets - files placed in
+UnityBase itself can serve static assets - files placed in
- - models public folders (available using `/models` endpoint)
+ - `public` subdirectories of UnityBase models (available using `/models` endpoint)
- - application node_modules folder (available using `/clientRequire` endpoint on server and calls to `require()` and `System.import()` on client)
+ - `node_modules` directory of the application (available using `/clientRequire` endpoint on server and calls to `require()` and `System.import()` on client)

-This is useful on development stage, but on production stage we highly recommend to allow nginx to server a static assets.
+This is useful on development stage, but on production stage it is highly recommended to use nginx for

-Serving static by nginx improves:
+serving static assets, because it improves:
  - user experience during application loads: while UB servers a API requests nginx can serve static
- - decrease a UB logs size
+ - decrease UB logs size
- - decrease a overall load for UB server (approximately 0.5ms for each static file)
+ - decrease overall load for UB server (approximately 0.5ms for each static file)

 ### Prepare application for serving static by nginx

   - define `httpServer.inetPub` parameter in config.
-This is a folder where static files will be stored.
-Usually = `./itetpub`
+This is a directory where static files will be stored.
+Usually = `./inetpub`
   - run a command `ubcli linkStatic`.
-This command creates a `.linkStatic.sh` script for sym-linking a static asset into `inetPub` folder
+This command creates a `.linkStatic.sh` script for sym-linking static assets into the `inetPub` directory
-  - execute a `.linkStatic.sh`
+  - execute the `.linkStatic.sh` script

 Step 2) and 3) must be performed every time application is updated.
 Recommended steps for update app: